-The price of copper gutters for most homes ranges between 22-33 dollars per foot.
+The price for most homes ranges between 22-33 dollars per foot.

-Initially, copper is more expensive, however ultimately it turns out to be cheaper and here is why:
+Initially, it is more expensive, however ultimately it turns out to be cheaper and here is why:

 Over time, the savings from its durability and non-rusting properties will pay for itself.
 Due to their low maintenance and ability to withstand many weather conditions, these gutters can last up to 100 years, meaning they will not need to be replaced or reinstalled often at all, saving you more money than cheaper material in the end.

 Let’s put it all together: